How To Run A Great Sales Meeting

 What is a sales meeting?

 Before we thoroughly delve into how to run a great sales meeting, let’s define what one is.
 A sales meeting is a scheduled and formal or sometimes informal internal check-in between sales management and their sales team.
-Often confused with the external variant of a sales call or sales pitch – this meeting is for team members only.
+Often confused with the external variant of a sales call or pitch, this meeting is for team members only.
 Furthermore, it helps to improve processes, skills and the overall effectiveness and alignment of your sales team.

 Sales meeting preparation checklist